 - Development of a low-cost, low-power, real–time system

-- Optimization of current air pollution sensoring system to a miniaturized and real-time wireless sensoring node.
+- Optimisation of current air pollution sensing system to a miniaturised and real-time wireless sensoring node

 - Development of a gateway device

-- Development of a cloud-based architecture of big-data system
+- Development of a cloud-based architecture big data system

 - Integration and tailoring of the existing degradation models

-- Integration of the different components developed with above specific objectives into the CollectionCare system, and demonstrating it as a service in museums
+- Integration of the different components developed through the specific objectives into the CollectionCare system, and demonstrating it as a service in museums